Skip to content

 Compared to the dark ages of dial-up, a slow internet connection today still seems light speeds ahead.
 But when you’ve become accustomed to browsing or streaming at hundreds of megabytes per second, even a hint of delay or lack of coverage can elicit groans of frustration.

-The UIT Network Services team understands.
+The UIT Core Infrastructure Services understands.

 To prevent network issues and keep up with industry standards, the network team constantly makes improvements to the university’s wired and wireless networks.
 It’s a never-ending job.

-For the past year, the Network Services team has been updating the Wi-Fi designs in campus and University of Utah Health buildings to support new use cases — primarily mobile devices that support Wi-Fi voice calls.
+For the past year, the Core Infrastructure Services team has been updating the Wi-Fi designs in campus and University of Utah Health buildings to support new use cases — primarily mobile devices that support Wi-Fi voice calls.
 The updates include adding more access points, sometimes doubling or tripling them in a single building, and transitioning UConnect from 2.4GHz to 5GHz.

 As of December 2019, the network team had installed about 585 new access points in campus buildings and 840 new access points in hospital buildings, according to Rosalia Villegas, a business data analyst in Network Services.
 Since the project began, the network team has finished the wireless updates in 37 campus and hospital buildings and is in the process of wrapping up upgrades at the Merrill Engineering Building, Kingsbury Hall, Browning Building, and Sutton Building.